Not So Scary Disney Halloween Movies for Family Movie Night

 This Disney Channel Original Movie from 2000 is spooky, silly, and totally underrated.
 In Mom’s Got a Date with a Vampire, a group of kids discovers that their mom’s charming new date might actually be…a vampire.
 Cue the chaos as they try to stop the romance before their mom becomes his next victim.

-The film mixes vampire lore with family comedy and just the right amount of suspense.
-It’s perfect for a family movie night, especially with older kids who enjoy a little mystery without anything too scary.
+The film mixes vampire lore with family comedy and just enough suspense to keep older kids engaged.
+It’s the perfect pick for a family movie night when everyone wants a little mystery without anything too scary.

 You can create a magical ambiance for your movie night with twinkle lights, celestial decorations, and sparkling drinks.
 Let kids make their own magical amulets or “shadow world” art to keep the fun going after the credits roll.